SuperOfficeDocs/superoffice-docs/docs/api/person/entity/get-persons-from-contact-entities.md

   PersonCollection myPersons = myContact.Persons;
   if (myPersons.Count > 0)
   {
-    //Iterate through the persons collection and show the name
-    //in a combo box
-    foreach (Person myPerson in myPersons)
+    //Iterate through the persons collection and show the name in a combo box foreach (Person myPerson in myPersons)
     {
       cmbPersonName.Items.Add(myPerson.Firstname + " " + myPerson.Lastname);